 One last thing before we start.

-In order to make learning how to solo over chords easier, it is important that you know the name of the notes on the guitar fretboard.
+To make learning how to solo over chords easier, you must know the name of the notes on the guitar fretboard.

 Step 1: Analyze the chord progression and determine the key

 In this lesson on guitar chord progressions I show you how each note of the scale is harmonized by a chord.
 A chord progression is two or more of these chords played in succession.